Heather Morris Begs For Beyonce On ‘DWTS’ To Help Her With Votes

 — Pop Crave (@PopCrave) April 4, 2017

-The Inquisitr already shared that Heather Morris is upset and is saying that she is being sabotaged on the show.
-Heather knows that having Maksim Chmerkovskiy is a huge asset on the show.
-The fact that Maks got hurt right away and that she hasn’t been able to have him to dance could be hurting Heather Morris a bit.
-Here is what a source close to production had to say.
+The Inquisitr previously shared that Heather Morris is upset and saying that she is being sabotaged on the show.
+Heather knows that Maksim Chmerkovskiy is a huge asset during the competition.
+The fact that Maks got hurt right away and hasn’t been able to dance could be hurting Heather Morris.

 “Heather is complaining about Maks quitting and saying she thinks that she is being sabotaged.
 She is so detached from reality and is claiming that her new partner, Alan, just doesn’t push her at all.
 At least, not in the same way Maks does!”

-Maks ended up having to get surgery done after his injury, and it sounds like he may be back as early as next week.
-The source went on to say that Heather isn’t sure that it is as bad as he said.
+Maks ended up having surgery as a result of his injury, and it sounds like he may be back as early as next week.
+The source went on to say that Heather isn’t sure it is as bad as he said.

 “Heather said that she doesn’t think that Maks’s injury is as bad as he is saying, and that maybe Peta had something to do with him balling on her.
 Peta has a reputation on set for being jealous, but Heather just seems focused on proving to everyone that she can win this competition.
 She is just acting like a total b***h right now.”

-Heather Morris has still been doing really well on the show even without Maks by her side.
-It looks like he has been helping out and every single week Maksim Chmerkovskiy is there to support her.
+Heather Morris has still been doing really well on the show without Maks by her side.
+It looks like he has been helping out, and every single week Maksim Chmerkovskiy is there to support her.
 If he can come back next week or even soon after, then Heather would have the advantage of having Maks for the rest of the competition, which would be great for her.
 It is highly unlikely that she will get sent home before his return, which is going to be really helpful for her.

 What do you think about Heather Morris wanting to have Beyonce sit in the front row of an episode for her?
 Do you think that this could help her to get votes?
-Sound off in the comments section below on your thoughts, and don’t miss new episodes on Monday nights on ABC.
+Sound off in the comments section below, and don’t miss new episodes on Monday nights on ABC.
 You will just want to watch and see if Beyonce ends up showing up to support Heather Morris.

-[Featured Image By Robin Marchant/Getty Images for 2016 Tribeca Film Festival]
+[Featured Image By Robin Marchant/Getty Images]